Step Into the Pages of History

 Q: What inspired the 3D capture of the Mark Twain House?

 It was actually Matterport’s 2017 Holiday Contest that inspired the 3D capture.
 The Mark Twain House (MTH) began as a challenge to my company's photographers to come up with a location to participate in a Matterport Holiday Contest.
 I was told that the MTH was all decked out for the holidays.
 I made a cold call to them and introduced their marketing team to the platform.
 They liked it so much, they wanted me to wait until the decorations were taken down so the home would reflect the year-round vibe.
-So, we missed the contest, but gained a great client, referrals and a long lasting relationship that has put us in the forefront of providing tours to the historic/cultural/museum market, throughout New England.
+So, we missed the contest, but gained a great client, referrals and a long lasting-relationship that has put us in the forefront of providing tours to the historic/cultural/museum market, throughout New England.
 It's become one of our strong suits.

 A few years later and an updated Pro2 Tour along the way, the 3D tour continues to market for the MTH allowing them to tell the home's story and drive in-person visits.
 In fact, Capture - Visual Marketing won a "Sammy Award" (Samuel Clemens) from the MTH for helping to increase the on-site visits it receives.
 Both tours, Pro1 and Pro2, have garnered over 100,000 unique visitors.